fabulush1/CIT114_FALL2021/README.md

 # CIT 114 Week 2

-Summarize a few key points made in the readings or videos.
-Identify two quotes that were made, that you found interesting.
-What new facts did you learn from this section?
-What questions remain in your mind after reading this section?

 ##### Here are some important things I learned
-- I learned that not everything online is the cloud.
+I learned that not everything online is the cloud.
 The question in one of the assignenments threw me because I thought everything online is the cloud.
 My brain still thinks about IT the way it was 20 years ago.
-I've now learned it's evolved definition "a distinct IT enviro for the purpose of remotely provisioning scalable and measured IT resources".
+I've now learned it's evolved definition "a distinct IT environment for the purpose of remotely provisioning scalable and measured IT resources".
+John McCarthy (1961)

-##### Quotes
+##### Quotes-
-- I found the two quotes by John McCarthy and Leonard Kleinrock interesting.
-They knew where technology was going.
-Especially the Mr. McCarthy, predicting that it would become a utility since that was early 60's.
+> *"If computers of the kind I have advocated become the computers of the future, then computing may someday be organized as a public utility just as the telephone system is a public utility...
+The computer utility could become the basis of a new and important industry."*

+John McCarthy, Architects of the Information Society, Thirty-Five Years of the Laboratory for Computer Science at MIT

+> *"As of now, computer networks are still in their infancy, but as they grow up and become sophisticated, we will probably see the spread of 'computer utilities' ..."*

+Leonard Kleinrock
+Advanced Research Projects Agency Network

+It's interesting that McCarthy and Kleinrock were calling this way back in the 60's, early 60's to boot.
+Also, I never thought of it as a utility but that is what it is now.
+It's such a part of our lives now, just like electric and water utilities.
+And it has really shown in the past year and a half that we have been staying at home because of Covid.
 ##### Quesions left
+I'd like to know what was that technological spark that propelled us foward in such a short amount of time.
+I know that storage was very expensive in the past but we've come light years ahead in the just the pasts 25 years.
+What was the delay from when McCarthy and Kleinrock made those statements to the mid 1990's when everything just took off.

 ##### Summarize
 ### WEEK 2 - CLOUD COMPUTING